-Official GMAT test scores must be formally requested through Pearson Vue or ETS using program code Q13-N5-19 for our office to receive the score.
+Should you be admitted, official GMAT test scores must be formally requested through Pearson Vue or ETS using program code Q13-N5-62 in order for our office to receive the score.

 For GRE scores, use the Duke program code 5156, and the 4201 Business Administration and Management Department name on your GRE exam.